-Abyssal Scepter or Void Staff if the enemy's team has much MR heavy champions.
+Abyssal Mask or Void Staff if the enemy's team has much MR heavy champions.

-Abyssal Scepter and Athene's Unholy Grail if the enemy's team is mainly AP or has a fed AP champion.
+Abyssal Mask and Athene's Unholy Grail if the enemy's team is mainly AP or has a fed AP champion.

 Zhonya's Hourglass if the enemy's team is AD champion team or if their AD is fed.

 Liandry's Torment if the enemy's team have huge HP bag champions.
 By the way, this is working really well with Rylai's Crystal Scepter.